Good evening :)

 Disclaimer: Please note that this is not a recommendation.
 Please do your own research or consult your financial advisor before investing.

-ETFs and mutual funds serve different investment preferences.
+The comparison of ETF vs. mutual fund depends on investment preferences.
 ETFs offer low costs, day-to-day trading flexibility, and tax efficiency.
 Mutual funds, on the other hand, may provide professional management and automatic dividend reinvestment, and are better suited for long-term, passive investors.
 The choice depends on individual goals and investment style.